arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 adb devices
 ```

 Then run `adb shell` to enter the board's shell environment.
-This method is particularly useful during initial setup or when network connectivity is not available.
+This method is useful during initial setup or when network connectivity is not available.

 ```bash
 adb shell